 - 1. The purpose must be to present a paper that has not been presented and is not scheduled to be presented at the AUA, NCS, or another subspecialty meeting. - 2.
-A request to attend the meeting must be submitted by the resident to the Program Director at least 2 months prior to the meeting - 3.
+A request to attend the meeting must be submitted by the resident to the Program Director at least 2 months prior to the meeting. - 3.
 The Program Director will verify the faculty sponsor is supportive. - 4.
 The resident must not be on any type of remediation or probation. - Vacation time must be used for this or any other meeting that results in more than the one week per year conference time maximum. - 6.
-The resident must get specific costs pre-approved by the Program Director and Department Administrator.
+The resident must get specific costs pre-approved by the Program Director and Department Administrator. - 7.
+The resident must follow applicable expenditure policies including booking through UW Health CorpTrav. - 8.
+The resident must meet early registration deadlines and apply for resident travel stipends when available. - 9.
+Additional meeting attendance (for presentation purposes) will be reviewed on a case-by-case basis by the Program Director and Clinical Competency Committee.